About Catholic Charities of Southern Nevada

 Building a Brighter, Better Future

-In 2021, we focused on the sustainability of our mission by renovating the overall campus, with the goal to enhance services for the valley’s ever-growing population and needs.
+In 2021, we focused on the sustainability of our mission by renovating every day use spaces, with the goal to enhance services for the valley’s ever-growing population and needs.
 Renovations took place in the Dining Room of the St. Vincent Lied Dining Facility, the Emergency Men’s Night Shelter, and a major renewable energy installation.

 2022